Comparison Summary: Kratom vs. Weed

 Kratom acts on your opioid receptors.
 It’s a stimulant at low doses, giving the user increased sociability, alertness, and energy.
 When consumed in higher quantities, kratom reduces pain and induces euphoria.

 What Are the Effects of Kratom?

 You might be wondering: What Does Kratom Feel Like?

-Well, small doses of kratom provide stimulation similar to that of caffeine, while more significant doses have sedative-narcotic effects like that of morphine.
+Small doses of kratom provide stimulation similar to that of caffeine, while more significant doses have sedative-narcotic effects like morphine.